Home

 RECRYSTALLIZATION PROCESS CONSTRAINTS:

 2) Nitric acid (4.5 M) acting on uranium oxide produces uranyl nitrate hexahydrate.
 The process of recrystalization of uranyl nitrate hexahydrate [UO2(NO3)2.6H2O] is used to selectively extract nearly pure UO2 from spent CANDU fuel.
 This process is ineffective at rejecting the elements Np and Cs.
 The Np simply stays mixed with the uranium.
 It is not a radioactivity problem unless it contains the isotope Np-237.
 Np-237 arises from fast neutron n > 2n reactions in U-238.
 In CANDU reactors the fast neutron flux is very low, so the Np-237 production is low so the contribution of Np-237 to spent fuel radioactivity is very low.
 This statement is not true for spent fuel from fast neutron reactors.
-Hence recrystalization of [UO2(NO3)2.6H2O] will not achieve comparable radioactivity reduction in spent fuel from fast neutron reactors.
+Hence recrystalization of [UO2(NO3)2.6H2O] will not achieve comparable radioactivity reduction in FNR spent fuel.

 3) The process of recrystalization of [UO2(NO3)2.6H2O] is also ineffective at rejection of CsNO3.2H2O from the crystals.
-Before the recrystalization steps Cs is rejected by heating the uranium oxide to over 650 degrees C at which point the isotopes Cs-133, Cs-135 and Cs-137 vaporize as the oxides Cs2O, Cs2O2, Cs2O3 leaving behind U3O8 with some contaminant Np.
+Before the recrystalization steps Cs is rejected by baking the uranium oxide at over 650 degrees C at which point the isotopes Cs-133, Cs-135 and Cs-137 vaporize as the oxides Cs2O, Cs2O2, Cs2O3 leaving behind U3O8 with some contaminant Np.
 These vapors must be condensed in a cold trap.
 As indicated above the contaminant Np is not a problem unless it contains Np-237 from fast neutrons interacting with U-238.

 4) During the initial prebaking most of the trapped radioactive Kr-81, Kr-85 and Ar-39 inert gas atoms are released in the vacuum furnace.
 This trapped inert gas mixture must be captured, condensed, stored, transported, separated from Cs, adequately mixed with the atmosphere and safely vented.